AchmadFathoni/inertialsense_ros2/README.md

 # Inertial Sense ROS

-A ROS wrapper for the InertialSense uINS3 RTK-GPS-INS and Dual GPS (GPS Compassing) sensor.
+A ROS2 wrapper for the InertialSense uINS3 RTK-GPS-INS and Dual GPS (GPS Compassing) sensor.
+Adapted from the [original](https://github.com/inertialsense/inertial-sense-ros-old) ROS driver.

 ## NOTICE: